The Bactra Review: Occasional and eclectic book reviews by Cosma Shalizi 2

 Three, the period Beniger focuses on was also one of incredible ferment in art, literature, philosophy and general culture, and it would be fascinating to know if there were any connections between this and the control revolution (perhaps even more fascinating to learn there were none); but again, this amounts to demanding a new book, if not a new scholar.

-Four, the first chapters of the book, where Beniger discusses such notions as control, communication, programming and information, gives something of their history and argues for their importance in the study of society, is long-winded, excessively detailed (do we really need mini-articles on Principia Mathematica, Gödel, Talcott Parsons, the origin of molecular biology in physics, Structuralism, and even an ``addendum'' on the nature of life?) and not as well-grounded as the remaining, historical parts of the book; but perhaps this is demanded but Beniger's audience, historians and social scientists who are unfamiliar with these matters.
+Four, the first chapters of the book, where Beniger discusses such notions as control, communication, programming and information, gives something of their history and argues for their importance in the study of society, is long-winded, excessively detailed (do we really need mini-articles on Principia Mathematica, Gödel, Talcott Parsons, the origin of molecular biology in physics, Structuralism, and even an "addendum" on the nature of life?) and not as well-grounded as the remaining, historical parts of the book; but perhaps this is demanded by Beniger's audience, historians and social scientists who are unfamiliar with these matters.

 Four-and-a-half, Beniger's style is far from brilliant, and especially in the introductory chapters he is tempted to lapse into sociologese.
 This too may be demanded by the audience, but it is not a demand which should be met.